 St. Cross Church known as Jvarismama, is located in the old Tbilisi area, at the crossing point of Leselidze and Jerusalem streets, next door to Armenian church Norashen.
 According to the legend, the construction of the first church in this place is also linked with the King Vakhtang Gorgasali, founder of Tbilisi.

 Old Sameba (Holy Trinity) church is located behind the National Museum, just off the Rustaveli avenue.
 It was originally built in 1790, and rebuilt several times since then.
 Inside, the church is decorated with paintings, made by Italian painter Ludwig Longo in the 1890s.

-Mamadaviti Domed Church is easy to spot from the center of the city, it is located high up on the hill of Mtatsminda (Georgian meaning: St. Mountain).
-It is accessible with a cable car, has a beautiful view of the city and is notable for pantheon of Georgian writers and public figures.
+Mamadaviti Church is easy to spot from the center of Tbilisi.
+It is located high up on the hill, accessible with funicular, has a beautiful view of the city and is notable for pantheon of Georgian writers and public figures.

 The palace of “Sachino”, former royal residence with an elegant balcony, is situated on Avlabari ascent.
 The palace was constructed in the 18th century by the order of the king Erekle II, for his wife, queen Darejan.
 It is one of the few royal residences preserved in Georgia.
 The word “sachino” means distinguished, eminent.

 The Sioni Cathedral of the Dormition is situated in one of the oldest districts of Tbilisi close to tourist attractions, It dates back to the 5th - 6th centuries.
 The greatest relic of Georgia, the vine cross of St. Nino who brought Christianity to the country, is kept here.